Meet the Team

 Why did you start Lighthouse Counseling?

 I opened Lighthouse Counseling in 2018 to create more than a therapy practice—a space that feels warm, peaceful, and restorative.
-I believe the environment where healing happens is just as important as the therapy itself, so every detail—from natural light and greenery to textures and colors—is designed to help clients feel calm and cared for.
-Alongside a great team of skilled and compassionate clinicians, my goal is to create a space where both clients and clinicians feel valued, supported, and empowered to grow.
+I believe the environment where healing happens is just as important as the therapy itself, so every detail in our office—from natural light and greenery to textures and colors—is designed to help you feel calm and cared for.
+Alongside a great team of skilled and compassionate clinicians, my goal was to create a space where both clients and clinicians feel valued, supported, and empowered.Who do you work with?

 Who do you work with?